z88dk/z88dk/libsrc/_DEVELOPMENT/stdio/readme.txt

  5    0       reserved
  4    eof     if set the input stream reached eof
- 3    err     if set the stream encountered an error 210   type    stdio structure type (000 = FILE, 001 = FILE_MEMSTREAM)
+ 3    err     if set the stream encountered an error 210   type    stdio structure type (000 = FILE, 001 = FILE_NO_UNGET, 111 = MEMSTREAM)

-note: If type has the LSB set, stdio will not write the unconsumed char
+note: If type has the LSB set, stdio will not write any unconsumed char
       to ungetc in the FILE struct.
-This is to allow memstreams and vsscanf to handle ungetc locally, which simplifies that code.
+Some internal stdio operations can cause a char to be read and rejected and some drivers cannot unget that rejected char.
+By resetting the LSB bit, the rejected char can instead be placed in the ungetc spot by stdio automatically.

 * state_flags_1

 bit   name    purpose